Train for a Career as a Medical Office Manager

 - Medical office procedures and management

 The program also includes hands-on training on the ezEMRx software and industry-standard billing forms.
-Learning to use this software and these forms before graduation ensures you develop the skills you’ll need on the job and minimizes necessary on-the-job training once you start working.
-The program’s focus is on preparing you to manage a medical office and pass the CMAA and CEHRS certification exams and start working as soon as you graduate.
+Learning to use this software and these forms before completion ensures you develop the skills you’ll need on the job and minimizes necessary on-the-job training once you start working.
+The program’s focus is on preparing you to manage a medical office and pass the CMAA, CEHRS, and CBCS certification exams and start working as soon as you finish.

 Want more details about exactly what's included in the program?
-Download a brochure or program syllabus to learn more or review the learning objectives for each module.
+Download the brochure to learn more or review the learning objectives for each module.

 How Much Does the Course Cost?

-Everything you need to succeed is included in one, low tuition payment of $3,795.
+Everything you need to succeed is included in one, low payment of

-Career Step is committed to providing you with an affordable educational experience.
+Career Step is committed to providing you with an affordable training experience.
 To provide flexibility, several payment options are available.

 What is Included With My Training Program?